 The major direct causes of maternal morbidity and mortality include hemorrhage, infection, high blood pressure, unsafe abortion, and obstructed labor.
 The health of the mother is critical to ensuring the health of the whole family.

 The first days and weeks of life are critical for the future health and survival of a child.
-Nearly two-thirds of the of 6.5 million infant deaths each year occur within the first four weeks of life, and about two-thirds of those occur within the first week.
+Nearly two-thirds of the 6.5 million infant deaths each year occur within the first four weeks of life, and about two-thirds of those occur within the first week.